Markov Decision Processes, Policy Evaluation, and RL Terminologies

 • It could be seen that MDP defines the environment and interactions.
 We further define the policy of the agent

 • The policy is a probability measure on , which represents the distribution of the action that the agent would take at state .
+And we require that for any , is -measurable.1

 In this way, we can define the complete decision process that: First an initial state is given, then the agent takes action and gains reward , and the environment evolves to state , then repeats.
 The process can be shown as below Note that we actually impose Markov assumptions in the dynamics, action and reward models, though some are implicite.
 We require Markov property, without which the problem would be to too hard to handle.
 In addition, in some problems there might be different action spaces for different states, but we generally use a unified action space setting.